goooseman/devsparks-blog/SPEC.md

 - .footer__about_text
   - text is wrapped with a single border around whole text, not single parapgraph, of `border-color`
 - .article__content h3 should have `padding-top: 5px` and `border-top: 1px solid currentColor`
+- .article__remark42 should have margin-left and right -20px and margin-top of 10px

 Shortcodes (html file without shortcode itself, contents only):
 - hackermans-tip